 The Schweppes story started in Geneva in 1783 when Johann Jacob Schweppe discovered a way of bottling bubbles (producing carbonated water) on a grand scale.
 The Schweppes brand arrived in Britain in 1792, when the first factory opened in Drury Lane, London.
 The famous advertising tagline ‘Schhh… Schweppes’ was created to evoke the sound of the gas escaping as a bottle is opened.

 After years of innovation to refine its taste, this drink launched in Great Britain in 2006.
-It has the same great taste as

 Five is the magic number!
 It’s simple: every variety of 5 Alive contains an invigorating blend of five different fruit juices.
 The drink’s slogan in Great Britain is ‘Come Alive With 5 Alive’.